 2 Under ESSA, SEs are responsible for ensuring charter schools receiving subgrants meet the educational needs of their students, including those with disabilities.
-TA set-aside funds may be used to provide post-award TA to subgrantees, which could include offering supports to the subgrantees related to serving all students.
+TA set-aside funds may be used to provide post-award TA to subgrantees, which could include offering training and resources to the subgrantees related to serving all students.